 - they also now sell latch hook kits

 - has been around for decades and so they were able to build up a good reputation

 - free shipping costs if an order is over $49,00

 - people talk a lot about Greenleaf on social media, especially on Facebook groups! (so it is easy to ask questions in a community if you need help)

 - the recent designs can appeal to beginners as well as more experienced dollhouse builders

-- some of the furniture kits seem to have not so good quality wood
+- some of the furniture kits seem to have not-so-good quality wood

 - if you are not happy with a kit, you need to pay to send it back.
 So these 2 points made me decide to give this shop 4 and a half stars and not 5.

-Greenleaf is the only company out there that has put its name on their dollhouses and the name is protected, so beware of copycats with less quality!
+Greenleaf is the only company out there that has put its name on its dollhouses and the name is protected, so beware of copycats with less quality!
 They might look the same, but don’t get tricked into buying cheaper ones and get scammed!

 Let me tell you first about the Greenleaf dollhouse community, which is a platform from Greenleaf itself, to have beginners ànd veterans chat about miniatures and dollhouses and help each other out with questions and such.
 It is recognized worldwide.